 Almost half of Americans — 44 percent — are worried about their personal health care information being stolen, a new Xerox survey says.
 That’s despite the fact that nobody changes their passwords to protect against ID theft.

 But 76 percent of Americans would still rather have their doctors share their health care information with them electronically; rather than another method like faxing.
 And 87 percent of respondents think “wait times to receive test results and diagnoses would decrease if providers were able to securely share and access digital patient information from various providers,” Xerox says.

 “It’s clear patients are frustrated by the lack of care coordination and disjointed processes,” says Cees Van Doorn, Xerox’s senior VP of healthcare.
 “Our survey shows 19 percent of Americans would rather wait in line at the DMV than coordinate between different doctors’ offices to ensure they have all of their records and health information.”

-So how can the doctor-patient relationship be streamlined without sacrificing personal data to scammers and breaches?
+So how can a doctor streamline their relationship with patients without sacrificing personal data to scammers and breaches?

-Xerox says there are ways health care professionals can digitize patient information that is secure and also a fast, easy way for patients to access their records.
-There are a few apps and wearable technology options that also help with doctors getting the data they need and patients managing to get personal information without fear of being hacked.
+There are secure and fast ways health care professionals can digitize patient information.
+That are also easy for patients to access their records, Xerox says.
+There are few apps and wearable technology options that help doctors get the data they need; and patients manage to get personal information without fear of a hack.

 How to protect yourself from ID theft